matt-berseth/cs451-101Z-ENV/README.md

 1. Upgrade wsl by opening a windows command prompt and entering `wsl.exe --upgrade`
 ![Upgrade wsl.exe](Screenshot5.png "Upgrade wsl.exe")

-1. Upgrade wsl by opening a windows command prompt and entering `wsl.exe --upgrade`
+1. Install Ubuntu 22.04.02 LTS from the Store
 ![Install Ubuntu 22.04.02 LTS from the Store](Screenshot6.png "Install Ubuntu 22.04.02 LTS from the Store").

 1. The first time you launch ubuntu you will need to configure a username and password. **You will need to remember this username and password**

-3. From the wsl terminal, run the following commands
+1. From the wsl terminal, run the following commands
 ```bash
 # launch a WSL window
 sudo apt update